The singularity category and duality for complete intersection groups: Introduction

 \subsection{Complete intersections}

-We have already highlighted the Gorenstein duality property for $\CBG$.
-This is closely related to the fact that there are two approaches to Tate duality: one which splices together homology and cohomology and one which kills finite free spectra.
-The fact that these two give the same answer is important: it is the Anderson self-duality of the Tate spectrum.
-Following the terminology in group cohomology, we might call this `Tate duality'.

-It is known that the noncommutative ring $\COBG$ is Gorenstein, but the Gorenstein duality statement had not even been formulated.
-The point of the present paper is that under a finiteness assumption, both the duality properties for $\COBG$ can be formulated in concrete terms and shown to hold, so that $\HOBG$ is a very special ring.
+Finally, under a complete intersection hypotheses, the duality properties for $\COBG$ can be formulated as a local cohomology theorem, showing that $\HOBG$ is a very special ring (Corollary \ref{cor:HHciiswc} and Section \ref{sec:examples}).

-To describe the finiteness assumption, recall that in the commutative algebra of Noetherian rings Gulliksen has shown that ci rings are precisely those for which the Ext algebra $\Ext_R^*(k,k)$ has polynomial growth.
+To explain the assumption, recall that in the commutative algebra of Noetherian rings Gulliksen has shown that ci rings are precisely those for which the Ext algebra $\Ext_R^*(k,k)$ has polynomial growth.
 Without an assumption of that type, the ring $\HOBG\simeq \pi_*(\Hom_{\CBG}(k,k))$ has no hope of good Noetherian behaviour.
 Accordingly it is entirely reasonable to make a ci assumption.
-It was shown in \cite{pzci} that there is a range of different ways to transpose the ci assumption to ring spectra like $\CBG$, and we will assume a strong form of the ci condition.
-Under this assumption we will show that the ring $\COBG$ has Gorenstein duality and its localization has Anderson-Tate duality.
-Finally, under the same ci condition, we obtain a description of the singularity category for $\CBG$ as the bounded derived category of a ring spectrum.
+It was shown in \cite{pzci} that there is a range of different ways to transpose the ci assumption to ring spectra like $\CBG$, and we will assume a form of the ci condition.
+Section \ref{sec:centralred} shows that under this assumption, the localization can be constructed using a stable Koszul complex inverting central elements, which gives a convenient method of calculation.